5ranger/mission-template/README.md

 ## Integration
 Place the contents of the downloaded PBO into your mission root.

-## Signing / Keys
-The `keys/5r_main.bikey` public key is included for server verification.
-Server admins should place it into their server `keys` directory.
-The private key must remain secret.

 ## CI/CD
 Integration and Deployment is managed through HEMTT and the `.github/workflows/hemtt.yml`. \
 Any tags will automatically build, release and upload the mod to GitHub.